College sports -- Nevada

 Found in 9 Collections and/or Records:

-Overview David Walker Hayes attended the University of Nevada, 1896-1900.
+David Walker Hayes attended the University of Nevada, 1896-1900.
 He was a resident of Lincoln Hall Dormitory, and participated in athletics and various student societies.
-Robert M. Brambila was a 1897 graduate from the University.
 The collection contains university memorabilia: room and board receipts, athletic and theatrical programs, and photographs.
-Included is copy of letter to Hayes from Robert M. Brambila, while Brambila was in the Philippine Islands, June 8, 1899.
+Included is copy of letter to Hayes from Robert M. Brambila, class of 1897, while Brambila was in the Philippine Islands, June 8, 1899.

-Abstract The collection is composed of 13 original score books for the University of Nevada's varsity basketball team.
+The Harry William Pykor Collection of Basketball Score Books is composed of 13 original score books for the University of Nevada's varsity basketball team.
 The scores of the basketball game were hand recorded in the score books, tracking the players' field goals and fouls in each half of the game, for both the University of Nevada and the opposing team.
 It also lists the umpires, timekeepers, scorers, and game referees.